-Dr. C. Keith Harrison is Professor for the DeVos Sport Business Management Graduate Program and the Sport Business Management Director of Distributed Learning & Online Education.
+Dr. C. Keith Harrison is Professor for the DeVos Sport Business Management Graduate Program.
 He also is the founding director (2006-14) of The Minor that’s Major™ Sport Business Management Undergraduate Program.
 In addition to his role as Faculty and Innovative Curriculum Coordinator of the DeVos Sport Business Management Programs, Dr. Harrison also has served as the Associate Chair for Faculty, Research & Academic Affairs of the DeVos Sport Business Management Graduate Program and was the Interim and Acting DeVos Chair in Fall 2014.
 In 2020, he served as a Nasir Jones Hiphop Fellow at the Hutchins Center at Harvard.

 Dr. Harrison has contributed in the area of academic innovation and scholarship over the last decade to one of the most prestigious graduate sport business management programs.
 SportBusiness International recently ranked the DeVos Graduate Program as one of the “Top 2” graduate programs in the United States and worldwide.
 Dr. Harrison has taught leadership, diversity and sport marketing at the graduate level, and currently teaches diversity as well as co-teaches with Reggie Saunders (Director of Global Marketing, Jordan Brand) innovation and entrepreneurship in sport and entertainment at the undergraduate level.
 Dr. Harrison is the founding director of the UCF’s Business of Hip-Hop Innovation & Creative Industries Certificate, which launched in 2021.